 Maria then invited me to work on hit Spanish comedian Dani Rovira’s second feature film, NOW OR NEVER, that topped charts and set a new box-office record for a female director in Spain, with over 1.3 million viewers.
 The score was a mixture of brit-pop and jazz-flavoured comic fun.
 We then dived straight into DON’T BLAME KARMA FOR BEING AN IDIOT, a kooky musical romantic comedy starring Veronica Echegui and Alex Garcia, that reached number one in Spain during it’s second week.

-I’m also very proud of many of my short form projects – the score for THE GUARDIAN, a beautiful, strange animated short by Alessandro Novelli, won Best International Short score at the Music and Sound Awards 2016, London.
-Meanwhile, SUNSTONE, a short film / title sequence about the highs and lows of relationships that I scored for the OFFF Festival, won Best Title Sequence at SXSW 2016 in the USA, competing against major Hollywood releases, such as Deadpool and Jason Bourne.
+I’m also very proud of many of my short form scores: such as THE GUARDIAN, a beautiful, strange animated short by Alessandro Novelli, that won Best International Short score at the Music and Sound Awards 2016, London, and SUNSTONE, a short film / title sequence about the highs and lows of relationships.
+This was created for the OFFF Festival and won Best Title Sequence at SXSW 2016 in the USA, competing against major Hollywood releases, such as Deadpool and Jason Bourne.

 Most recently I crafted an energetic electronic soundtrack for TAKE THE BALL PASS THE BALL , the star-studded, feature-length documentary about the recent golden period of Barcelona Football Club under revolutionary manager Pep Guardiola.
 The hotly anticipated film came out in November 2018 to widespread acclaim, with the trailer getting over a million views in 24 hours.